Quantifying Membership Privacy via Information Leakage: Introduction

 \subsection{Other Related Work}

 \textbf{Information leakage metrics.} In recent years, a large body of work has been dedicated to studying various information-theoretic privacy metrics.
 Most notably, mutual information has been frequently proposed and studied as such a metric (see e.g., \cite{prabhakaran2007secure, sankar2013utility, wang2016relation}) by appealing to its operational meaning in communication theory.
 Similarly, in~\cite{rassouli2020optimal} another information-theoretic quantity namely the total variation distance is studied as a privacy metric in an information disclosure scenario.
 More closely related to our approach, several information leakage metrics have recently emerged that aim to capture the inference abilities of an adversary trying to guess a secret.
 For instance, \cite{asoodeh2017privacy} proposes to use the probability of correctly guessing the secret as a privacy metric.
 In~\cite{liao2019tunable} a class of tunable loss functions are introduced to capture a range of adversarial objectives, e.g., refining a belief or guessing the most likely value for the secret.
 Other methods include posing the privacy problem as a hypothesis test, e.g., in~\cite{li2019privacy}.
-It is worth mentioning that the majority of the proposed privacy metrics have no clear operational meaning which limits their applicability.
+It is worth mentioning that some of the proposed privacy metrics (such as mutual information and total variation distance) have no clear operational meaning in the privacy setting, which limits their applicability.
 A systematic survey of privacy metrics is provided in~\cite{wagner2018technical}.

 \textbf{Privacy-preserving machine learning.} Several centralized and decentralized solutions have been proposed in the literature that provide privacy guarantees in terms of differential privacy.
 To give a few examples, \cite{shokri2015privacy} proposes a collaborative framework for privacy-preserving deep learning where the guarantees of differential privacy are obtained by perturbing the gradients.
 Another example is~\cite{abadi2016deep} where the privacy analysis of gradient perturbations are improved by introducing the \textit{moments accountant} framework.
 Other methods include privacy-preserving logistic regression~\cite{chaudhuri2009privacy, zhang2012functional}, support vector machines~\cite{rubinstein2009learning} and empirical risk minimization~\cite{chaudhuri2011differentially, bassily2014private}.